 Litigation and Negative Media Coverage Have Impacted the Urogynecological Mesh Market in the US, Europe, and Australia

 As a result of complications suffered by urogynecological mesh patients, these products have received a great deal of negative media coverage.
 Because a large number of lawsuits against mesh manufacturers have been filed in the US and Australia, the influence of negative publicity and litigation has been strongest in those two countries, contributing to significant declines in the countries’ genitourinary mesh markets in recent years and spurring a number of competitors, such as Ethicon and C. R. Bard (prior to being acquired by BD), to exit this space.

-Moreover, FDA warnings surrounding mesh products have also led to hesitance among European surgeons; however, product removals in Europe continue to be less frequent compared to the US, largely due to the smaller number of reported lawsuits in Europe.
+In addition to the impact this has on the US market, such regulatory action, which includes past FDA warnings as well, has also led to hesitance among European surgeons; however, product removals in Europe continue to be less frequent compared to the US, largely due to the smaller number of reported lawsuits in Europe.